 The next time you open up the subtitle editor, you may notice the new “Beta Editor” button.
 You can use this button to test drive some new beta features for the subtitle editor on your regular subtitling work.
 We hope these additions will make your subtitling sessions more productive and fun!
 These features came about after we asked users for feedback on our current editor, and used that to build improvements into this beta version.
-We’ll incorporate all the new beta features into the editor on Monday, May 27th, 2019.
+We’ll incorporate all the new beta features into the editor soon.

 Until then, you can switch to the beta editor for any of your subtitling work by clicking the “Beta Editor” button in the upper right of the editor screen, and switch back using the “Default Editor” button in the same spot.

 Important: Please be sure to save your work each time before switching.

 Let’s take a look at some of our new Beta Editor features!

 Switch up your workflow

 The workflow steps in the upper right of the editor are now text links, which you can use to switch between typing, syncing, or reviewing your subtitles.

 If a subtitle does not comply with the line and character limits listed in the info tray, the subtitle handles are highlighted in orange in the timeline.
 This warning can help you catch mistakes while you are syncing your subtitles.